BrainardLab/mQUESTPlus/README.md

 data structures into Matlab.
 The one place where there was fairly direct carryover in data structure format is noted specifically by a comment in the code.

+Denis Pelli provided useful feedback on the implementation and documentation.

 mQUESTPlus includes allcomb.m by Jos van der Geest, obtained from Matlab Central, along with its license. https://www.mathworks.com/matlabcentral/fileexchange/10064-allcomb-varargin-